Noncommutative Bohnenblust--Hille inequalities: Abstract

 \section{Abstract}

 Bohnenblust--Hille inequalities for Boolean cubes have been proven with dimension-free constants that grow subexponentially in the degree \cite{defant2019fourier}.
-Such inequalities have found great applications in learning low degree Boolean functions \cite{eskenazis2022learning}.
-Motivated by learning quantum observables, a quantum counterpart of Bohnenblust--Hille inequality for Boolean cubes was recently conjectured in \cite{RWZ22}.
-In this paper, we prove such noncommutative Bohnenblust--Hille inequalities with constants that are dimension-free and of exponential growth in the degree.
-As applications, we study learning problems of quantum observables of low degree and Bohr's radius phenomenon on quantum Boolean cubes.
+Such inequalities have found great applications in learning low-degree Boolean functions \cite{eskenazis2022learning}.
+Motivated by learning quantum observables, a qubit analogue of Bohnenblust--Hille inequality for Boolean cubes was recently conjectured in \cite{RWZ22}.
+The conjecture was resolved in \cite{CHP}.
+In this paper, we give a new proof of these Bohnenblust--Hille inequalities for qubit system with constants that are dimension-free and of exponential growth in the degree.
+As a consequence, we obtain a junta theorem for low-degree polynomials.
+Using similar ideas, we also study learning problems of low degree quantum observables and Bohr's radius phenomenon on quantum Boolean cubes.